ValentinVoillet/ICSR/README.md

 ### Example: Extracting Cytokine-Positive CD4+ T Cells

-In this example, we focus on a "Boolean" population—specifically, CD4+ T cells expressing at least one cytokine (CD153, CD154, IFNg, IL17A/F, IL2, IL4/13, GM-CSF and/or TNF).
+In the following code, we focus on a "Boolean" population—specifically, CD4+ T cells expressing at least one cytokine (CD153, CD154, IFNg, IL17A/F, IL2, IL4/13, GM-CSF and/or TNF).

 ```{r}
 #- Open GatingSet obj.